omarandlorraine/stoc/README.md

 # stoc
 Stochastic superoptimiser targetting the 6502

-So far the "stochastic" bit has not been implemented (early days yet).
-But we've at least got an exhaustive search and this exercises the emulator, equivalence tester and everything.
+We've got a few different search strategies implemented actually, and these exercises the emulator, equivalence tester and everything.
 Some assembly language files in `testing/` contain goofy code sequences that contain obvious inefficiencies.
 They are just there to demonstrate stoc.

 To build the system, type `make`.
 For each architecture, (currently two or three varieties of 6502) `make` will generate the appropriate source code and compile an executable named `stoc-$arch`.